 Key Facts About Mesothelioma Trust Funds

-1. Experts estimate the amount currently available in mesothelioma trust funds to be anywhere from $25 billion to more than $30 billion.
+Experts estimate the amount currently available in mesothelioma trust funds to be more than $30billion.

-3. More than 60 active mesothelioma trust funds set aside $30 billion for future claims.
+More than 60 active mesothelioma trust funds set aside $30billion for future claims.

-4. Most claims are processed within 3-6 months, but expedited claims can be sooner.
+Most claims are processed within 3-6 months, but expedited claims can be processed sooner.
 Your processing time will depend on the complexity of your claim.

-Companies created these trust funds after mounting lawsuits over asbestos exposure led them to declare bankruptcy.
-As a condition of their Chapter 11 bankruptcy protection, mesothelioma trust funds were created to manage current and future claims.
+Companies established these trust funds as part of bankruptcy proceedings they pursued amid mounting lawsuits over asbestos exposure.
+Bankruptcy courts granted Chapter 11 protection only after companies agreed to fund trusts for current and future claims.
 The first mesothelioma trust fund, the Johns Manville Asbestos Trust, was created in 1988 with $2.5 billion set aside.

 Mesothelioma trust funds continue to be created.
 For example, Duro Dyne Asbestos Trust Fund began accepting claims in September 2021.
 Billions of dollars are currently available in these funds.
 A mesothelioma lawyer can help you file your mesothelioma trust fund claim.